barryhamsy/onennabe-docs/docs/unlocking-games-and-library.md

 ### Finding a Game

-Use the **search box** at the top of the left sidebar to filter games by name.
+Use the **search box** at the top of the left sidebar to filter by name.
 Click any game to load its detail panel on the right.

 ---

 ## Right-Click Context Menu

-Right-clicking any game in the Library tab opens a context menu with the following options:
+Right-clicking a game in the **Steam Library** opens Steam's context menu with these options:

 ---

-### Play
+### ▶ Play

-Launches the game.
-If multiple executables are available, you will be prompted to choose:

-- The game's main `.exe`
-- `HV-PlugNPlay.bat` / `HV-Launcher.bat` (for Hypervisor games — Windows 11 only)
+Launches the game directly.
+This is the standard way to start a game from Steam.

 ---

-### Bypass Game

-Applies the bypass patch to the game.
-Use this for games tagged `Bypass Available`.

-!!! warning
-    Turn off antivirus before using this option.
-Bypass files will be removed by antivirus if real-time protection is on.
+### Add to Favorites

+Marks the game as a favourite in your Steam library for quick access.

 ---

-### Online Patch

-Applies the online patch to the game.
-Use this for games tagged `Online Supported`.

-!!! warning
-    Turn off antivirus before using this option.

----

-### Smart Apply

-Runs Smart Apply on the game.
-This prepares the game files before downloading in Steam.
-Always run this before downloading a Bypass or Online Supported game.

----

-### Inject HV Launch Option

-Injects the Hypervisor launch option into Steam so the game can be launched directly from Steam with HV support.
-Use this if you prefer launching from Steam instead of from ONENNABE.

-See [Hypervisor Guide](hypervisor.md) for full details.

----

-### Lock / Unlock Version

-Toggles the game's auto-update setting in Steam:

-- **Lock (Disable)** — prevents Steam from auto-updating the game.
-Use this to keep the game on a working version.
-- **Unlock (Enable)** — allows Steam to update the game normally.

-!!! tip
-    Always keep games on **Lock** after downloading to prevent Steam updates from breaking the unlock.

----

-### Open Game Folder
+### Browse Local Files

 Opens the game's installation folder in Windows Explorer.
 Useful for:

-- Manually running `.bat` or `.exe` files
+- Manually running `.bat` or `.exe` files (e.g. `HV-PlugNPlay.bat`, `HV-Launcher.bat`)
-- Checking if bypass/patch files are present
+- Checking if bypass or patch files are present
 - Troubleshooting missing files

 ---

+### Verify Integrity of Game Files

+Steam checks all game files and re-downloads any that are missing or corrupted.

+!!! warning
+    Do **not** use Verify Integrity after applying a bypass or online patch.
+Steam will detect the patched files as modified and replace them with the original versions, removing your patch.
+You will need to re-apply the patch afterwards.

+---

-### Remove from Library
+### Uninstall

-Removes the game from the ONENNABE Library tab.
-This does **not** uninstall the game from Steam — it only removes it from the ONENNABE list.
+Uninstalls the game from your PC.
+The game will remain in your Steam library and can be re-downloaded at any time.

+!!! note
+    Uninstalling does not remove the game from ONENNABE.
+Your unlock is still active — just re-download and re-apply the patch if needed.

 ---